 “The endowment will be used in perpetuity to provide funding for a faculty member, allowing them time to focus on research,” said Mark Sikand, president of Sikand Engineering Associates, which was founded by his father in 1958.

 Cal State L.A.
-President William A. Covino thanked the Sikand family for its generous gift and noted that it would greatly benefit the University in conducting research on one of the most important issues facing the Los Angeles region.
+President William A. Covino thanked the Sikand family for the generous gift and noted that it would greatly benefit the University in conducting research on one of the most important issues facing the Los Angeles region.
 “Professor Sikand was an admired educator, role model and mentor whose contributions have left a lasting legacy at Cal State L.A.,” Covino said.

-Over the last two decades, Sikand had established three endowments at Cal State L.A. through his Foundation: the Sikand Scholarship Fund, the Gunjit Sikand Civil Engineering Endowed Guest Lecture Fund, and the Gunjit Sikand Civil Engineering Endowed Senior Design and Freshmen Design Fund.
+Over the last two decades, Sikand had established three endowments at Cal State L.A. through his Foundation: the Sikand Scholarship Fund, the Gunjit Sikand Civil Engineering Endowed Guest Lecture Fund, and the Gunjit Sikand Civil Engineering Endowed Senior Design and Freshman Design Fund.

-“The Sikand Senior Design and Freshman Design Fund have tremendously impacted project-based civil engineering education at Cal State L.A.
+“The Sikand Senior Design and Freshman Design Fund has tremendously impacted project-based civil engineering education at Cal State L.A.
 This funding was critical in creating our senior design course, which won two national awards from the National Council of Examiners for Engineering and Surveying (NCEES) in 2010 and 2011,” Covino said.

 Emily Allen, dean of the College of Engineering, Computer Science, and Technology, said the Sikand family’s gift would serve as a cornerstone for a proposed Institute for Urban Sustainability at Cal State L.A.

 “The next generation is deeply concerned about how we will survive as the climate changes, and with the research supported by this gift we can help make Los Angeles County a model for sustainable development,” Allen said.